cfengine/documentation/resources/faq/bootstrap-failed.markdown

 ### `trustkeysfrom` in `body server control`

 This defines networks from which a host will automatically trust hosts.
 If you do not use automatic trust establishment you must arrange trust separately.
-The [Secure Bootstrap guide][Secure Bootstrap] details a step-by-step procedure to securely bootstrap hosts.
+The [Secure bootstrap guide][Secure bootstrap] details a step-by-step procedure to securely bootstrap hosts.

 `cf-serverd` logs verbose and notice messages relating to un-trusted clients trying to connect: